Diogenes of Sinope – Greek Philosopher – Original Anarchist and Ultimate Activist

 Pythia, the Delphi Oracle – J. Augustus Knap

-Pythia did not give Diogenes the answer he expected but rather, advised him to deface the currency;
+Pythia did not give Diogenes the answer he expected, she advised him to deface the currency!

-“Well’, thought Diogenes, “I tried that, and look where it got me!
-Surely she means deface the political currency, I’ll head off to Athens to provoke the people there, challenge their values and way of life, and I’ll stir them up big time!”
+“Well’, thought Diogenes, “I tried that and look where it got me, surely she means deface the political currency, I’ll head off to Athens and provoke the people there by challenging their values and way of life, I’ll stir them up big time!”

-Once in Athens, Diogenes was drawn to Antisthenes, a philosopher of the day and his ascetic teachings, known today as cynicism, a school of ancient Greek philosophy.
+Once in Athens Diogenes was drawn to Antisthenes, a philosopher of ascetic teachings, a school of ancient Greek philosophy known today as cynicism.

-Today, the word cynic conjures up images of grumpy old men, or pessimists but back in the fifth century B.C, cynic meant something entirely different, and was used as an insult against Diogenes and his followers.
+Today the word cynic conjures up images of grumpy old men or pessimists, however, back in the fifth century B.C, cynic meant something entirely different and was used as an insult against Diogenes and his followers.

 Alexander and Diogenes –Sir Edwin Landseer 1848.

-The philosophy of Diogenes; cynicism, was to live a life of virtue, to avoid earthly pleasures, to live in poverty, as simply as possible and to achieve Eudaimonia, through living life in accordance with nature, to enjoy the simple things, to be happiest with the least; a sip of cool water on a hot day, the feel of the sun on your skin after winter, to live life in the now, to live the good life.
+This meant enjoying the simple things, being happy with the least; a sip of cool water on a hot day, the feel of the sun on your skin after winter, to live life in the now, for Diogenes, this was how to live the good life.

 Jean-Leon Gerome – Diogenes

-To bring about this state of simple happiness, Diogenes, insisted the masses, of which he had a low opinion, calling them ignorant, obedient sheep, who were corrupted by socialization, by conforming blindly to customs, laws and ideals, should break free from their chains of social norm, reject wealth, sex and power and get rid of their possessions.
+To bring about this state of simple happiness Diogenes insisted the masses, of which he had a low opinion, calling them ignorant, obedient sheep who were corrupted by socialization from conforming blindly to customs, laws and ideals, should break free from their chains of social norm, reject wealth, sex and power and get rid of their possessions.

 Diogenes in a Landscape, by Nicolas Poussin (17th century).